techconative/restel-docs/docs/concepts-components/concepts-components.md

 sidebar_position: 1
 ---

-The below are the terms that defined and used within Restel,
+The below are the building blocks of Restel.

 ## Test APIs/Cases: